How to Collaborate with a Support Agent to Improve Your UX Writing

 For instance, in Freshdesk, we have a feature named ‘Forward’, which lets you forward a customer conversation to someone who isn’t part of the system.
 The thought process behind naming the feature was that we had customers who moved from email to helpdesk and were used to forwarding emails to people outside their system when they needed extra help.
 But we realized that it didn’t resonate too well with customers who move to Freshdesk from other ticketing software, and we’re looking to rename it in the future.

-Usually, there is always a gap which a UX writer needs to bridge.
+Usually, there is always a gap that a UX writer needs to bridge.
 To help you with this, the support team can share a sheet or a document internally, to track the terms customers use most often, as a word bank or a corpus.
 This way, any new term used by a customer gets documented, making it easy for UX writers to pick terms that are frequently used by customers.

 The benefits of this exercise extend to the support team as well.
 The word-bank can be shared with agents who are new to the team.
 Sometimes, even experts might find a term or two that their customers use synonymously, which they previously might not have caught.